juniorsundarCasual/TGT/vault/volume-2.chapter-155.md

 'But you said the Truth is never guaranteed to remain static.
 That is Science!'

 'That is correct and incorrect.
-The Truth isn't a word, or phrase, or a scripture.
+The Truth isn't a word, phrase, or scripture.
 It is a frame of mind.
-To be able to freely debate, evaluate and modulate one's belief based off of proper reasoning and thoroughly supported processes and data.
+To be able to freely debate, evaluate and modulate one's belief based on proper reasoning and thoroughly supported processes and data.
 THAT is The Absolute Truth.
 After all, no single fact can remain true all the time in perpetuity, thus everything must be permitted in search of verifying what is the truth at any given point in time.'

 The other Guy paused before accentuating, 'Don't lose track of our goal.
 Our aim is the same: to create a goal where no person has to worry about losing their loved ones for reasons apart from natural causes.
 Neither of us wants to see another baby or child dying a premature death.
 This vessel has such potential, yet it is wasted on a man such as yourself.'